What is Payment21®?

 How long does it take for merchants to receive payments?

 Basically, we settle payments on a daily basis with a fixed cut-off time at 2pm Central European Time (CET).
-However, your definite payout cycle depends on your volume and chosen subscription plan.
-In most cases you can expect your settlement to be processed on the first business day after your customers make the payment.
+However, your definite settlement cycle depends on your volume and chosen payment plan.
+In most cases, you can expect your settlement to be processed on the first business day after your customers make the payment.